jpmorganchase/modular/docs/package-types/template.md

 ---
-parent: Concepts
+parent: Package Types
+nav_order: 60
-title: Modular Templates
+title: template
 ---

-# Templates
+# Template

 Templates are a special kind of Modular package, defined by the `modular: { type: template, "templateType": "..." }` fields in their